Working with Warehouses¶

 Effects of Resizing a Running Warehouse¶

-Resizing a running warehouse adds or removes servers for the cluster for the warehouse.
+Resizing a running warehouse adds or removes servers for each cluster in the warehouse.
 All the usage and credit rules associated with starting or suspending a warehouse apply to resizing a started warehouse, such as:

-- Servers added to a warehouse start using credits when the resize request is submitted; however, the additional servers don’t start executing statements until they are all provisioned, unless some of the servers fail to provision.
+- Servers added to a warehouse start using credits when they are provisioned; however, the additional servers don’t start executing statements until they are all provisioned, unless some of the servers fail to provision.

 - Servers are removed from a warehouse only when the servers are no longer being used to execute any current statements.

 Resizing a warehouse doesn’t have any impact on statements that are currently being executed by the warehouse.
-The new number of servers (larger or smaller) are used only to execute statements that are already in the warehouse queue, as well as all future statements submitted to the warehouse.
+When resizing to a larger size, the new servers are used only to execute statements that are already in the warehouse queue, as well as all future statements submitted to the warehouse.

 Effects of Resizing a Suspended Warehouse¶